 The food is quite good, there's an all day breakfast which includes Heinz baked beans.
 As well as burgers, lasagna and all the rest.
 Food is served from 12:00 noon - 16:00 and then from 19:00 - 23:00.

 Website: P. Flaherty Irish Bar in Barcelona

-This Irish bar is actually part of an Irish-owned chain of pubs round Spain.
+This Irish bar is actually part of an Irish-owned chain of pubs around Spain.
 They are popular mostly because of their impressive menu which is available all day until midnight and includes favourites such as Irish breakfasts, burgers, nachos and Irish stew as well as a good selection of baguettes and a few more adventurous things.
-At the moment they have 3 screens (TV and projector) showing all the sport you could want and they tell me that there will be a pool table and a darts board installed soon.
-It's very big but still retains that friendly pubby feel.
-It's nicely done up and the staff are friendly.
-In fact the only real problem with this pub is finding a seat, especially because, due to it's size, it is very popular with weekend stag parties and the like.
+At the moment they have 3 screens (TV and projector) showing all the sport you could want, and they tell me that there will be a pool table and a darts board installed soon.
+It's big but still retains that friendly pub feel.
+It's nicely done up, and the staff are friendly.
+In fact, the only real problem with this pub is finding a seat, especially because, due to it's size, it is popular with weekend stag parties and the like.

 Also along Calle Ferran are 3 more Irish pubs:

 Molly's Fair City is directly opposite and has cocktail nights Wednesday - Sunday 22:00 - 02:30

 Temple Bar is next to My Bar and gets half the customers.